Appendix B — Multiservice Codes Applicable to Flight Test

 BOGEY DOPE {R} [A/A] [S/A] Request for information on indicated or closest GROUP in BRAA format (with appropriate fill-ins).

 DECLARE {R} [A/A] [S/A] [AIR-MAR] Inquiry as to the ID of a specified track(s), target(s), or correlated GROUP.
 Responses include: FRIENDLY, BOGEY, BANDIT, HOSTILE, NEUTRAL, UNABLE, CLEAN, or FURBALL.
-Full positional data (BULLSEYE) must accompany responses.
+Full positional data (BULLSEYE) or TRACK NUMBER must accompany responses.

 ID